erlv/libPerformanceMatters/docs/4_code_optimization.md

 Since the compiler could only do the code transformation when it can sure that the transformation is safe and benificial.
 It is hard for it to ensure this for many circumstance, and then failed to optimize the code.

+## Warning
+Please firstly think about whether it is possible to improve your code from the algorithm's side,  spend one or two days to find out the more efficient algorithm is better than spend one or two days simply tune your code only to take advantage of the underlying hardware.

 ## How to do quantitive analysis on optimizations
 Use speedup factor to show the performance changes.